pantoniou/yamldt/README.md

         m25p,fast-read: true
 ```

-Note the constraint rule that matches on any compatible on the
+Note the constraint rule matches on any compatible string in the
 given list.
-This binding inherits from spi-slave `inherits: *spi-slave`
+This binding inherits from spi-slave as indicated by the line: `inherits: *spi-slave`

 `*spi-slave` is standard YAML reference notation which points to
 the spi-slave binding, pasted here for convenience: